Storm Bailey (department head)

 Required for a major: A minimum of nine courses (not including the senior project) in philosophy, including PHIL 110, 120 or PHIL 320, 200, 220, 485, and at least two additional courses numbered 300 or above.
 Writing requirement completed with PHIL 485.

-Honors 210, 220, 310 and 320 may be used in place of philosophy courses to satisfy prerequisites for advanced philosophy offerings.
+Courses in the Scholar's program may count as prerequisites for advanced philosophy offerings.
 In addition, consent of instructor to enroll can be obtained with advisor's assistance by students lacking formal prerequisites, given appropriate academic experience and interest.